noahgibbs/pixiurge/CONCEPTS.md

 EngineConnector.
 It can't just get the latest state from Demiurge, because that may not be the state it wants or shows.

-We also can't assume every player sees the DisplayObject the same way, even if they're up to date.
+We also can't assume every player sees the Displayable the same way, even if they're up to date.
 If Bob and Jane are standing in two different parts of the same room, Bob may be able to see different items than Jane, and they're scrolled to different positions.
 If Jane